 4. Stranger Safety: Unfortunately, evil really does lurk and prey on children on Halloween.
 To avoid it, take these simple precautions.

 - Tell children never to enter anyone’s house when trick-or-treating.

 - Make sure children know to never approach a stranger’s car on Halloween or any other time of year.

 - Avoid trick-or-treating alone.
 (What fun is that anyway?)

 - Choose safe, well-lit neighborhoods.

-- Have older children carry a cell phone.
-Not only can they call for help, but they can be used to locate children via GPS.
+- Have children carry a cell phone.
+Not only can they call for help, but phones can also be used to locate children via GPS.

 5. Costume Safety: Second only to candy is wearing a fun costume.
-It only takes a few minutes to make sure that costume doesn’t become or create a safety hazard.
+Take a few minutes to make sure your child’s costume doesn’t become or create a safety hazard.

 - Make sure costumes are made of flame-resistant material.

-- Regardless of the material of the costume, avoid walking near lit candles or luminaries.
+- Avoid walking near lit candles or luminaries.

-- Approve of costumes only if they fit well and won’t cause children to trip or decrease their visibility.
+- Approve of costumes only if they fit well and won’t cause tripping or decreased visibility.

-- Don’t forget to make sure shoes fit properly as well and won’t cause a child to trip easily.
+- Make sure shoes fit properly and won’t cause tripping.

 - Add reflective tape or flashing Halloween decorations to costumes to increase visibility.